Operation 14 July: Background

 Íngrid Betancourt, a French-Colombian citizen and candidate in the 2002 Colombian presidential election, was taken hostage by the FARC in February 2002 after traveling into the Colombian demilitarized zone.
 Betancourt had lived and studied in Paris as well as married a Frenchman, and the hostage situation received widespread media coverage in France.

 Operation

 Contact

 In early July 2003 a peasant from Putumayo Department approached Colombian security officials claiming to be a FARC intermediary.
-The peasant stated that FARC might soon free Betancourt for she was sick, leading Colombian President Álvaro Uribe to quickly call Betancourt's mother, Yolanda Pulecio, to come meet him.
+The peasant stated that FARC might soon free Betancourt because she was sick, leading Colombian President Álvaro Uribe to quickly call Betancourt's mother, Yolanda Pulecio, to come meet him.
 Pulecio and her daughter, Astrid Betancourt, immediately came to Uribe's office where they met the contact, who told them to go to Leticia, Colombia on 5 July and wait for further instructions.

 Astrid contacted the French government on 8 July, and Dominique de Villepin, then Minister of Foreign Affairs, charged senior advisor on Latin America and deputy chief of staff Pierre-Henri Guignard to plan a rescue mission.
-Villepin had taught Ingrid at the Institut d'Études Politiques de Paris in the early 1980s, and had been a close friend of her and Astrid since.
+Villepin had taught Íngrid at the Institut d'Études Politiques de Paris in the early 1980s, and had been a close friend of her and Astrid since.